JonathanCrider/google-sheets-mailchimp-integration/README.md

 ## Setup

 1. Copy the script code into a new Google Apps Script project
-2. Generate a Mailchimp API key in your Mailchimp account
+2. Generate a MailChimp API key in your MailChimp account
 3. Add the following environment variables in Google Apps Script:
-   - `MAILCHIMP_API_KEY`: Your Mailchimp API key
+   - `MAILCHIMP_API_KEY`: Your MailChimp API key
-   - `MAILCHIMP_LIST_ID`: The ID of your Mailchimp audience list
+   - `MAILCHIMP_LIST_ID`: The ID of your MailChimp audience list
 4. Ensure your spreadsheet headers match the required column names
 5. Update the location variables (`CITY`, `STATE`, `ZIP`) at the top of the code
 6. The script will add a "MailChimp" menu item to your spreadsheet

-This script can be used by any organization needing to sync contact data between Google Sheets and Mailchimp.
+This script can be used by any organization needing to sync contact data between Google Sheets and MailChimp.
 Feel free to fork and update the code as necessary for your specific application.